 Some video production resources I’ve created and found.

-I love to teach and share.
-The “Video Minute” is a video quick start series designed to get you started in video production.
+The “Video Minute” is a video series designed to walk you through the video production process.
 The series beings with Pre-production, the most important aspect in the entire process.
 If you don’t plan you won’t know your destination.
 Production & Post-Production segments provide definitions and simple how to resources.
 If you have a question or would like to suggest a topic, please email me.
 Click the image or here to watch “The Video Minute.

 Dick Handshaw is a pioneer in Instructional Design.
 His book provides a comprehensive easy to follow plan for creating effective training.
 I’ve also used this book for creating marketing plans.
 His book is available on Amazon and through other outlets.
 I’ve known Dick since 1985 and am humbled to call him a friend and client.